 Fuerteventura Island

-Fuerteventura belongs to the Canary archipelago, it is located in the Atlantic Ocean 100 km north of Africa.
-The island is covered with picturesque cliffs, mysterious caves and white sand beaches.
-Warm, windy weather prevails here all year round, attracting a huge number of tourists.
+Fuerteventura belongs to the Canary Archipelago, it is located in the Atlantic Ocean, 100 km north of Africa.
+The island is covered with picturesque cliffs, mysterious caves and beaches with snow-white sand.
+Warm, windy weather is here all year round, attracting a huge number of tourists.

 Description

-The name of the island of Fuerteventura is made up of two Spanish words “fuerte” - reliable, strong, and “ventura” - happiness, good luck.
-The island is smaller in size than Tenerife, but it has the largest beaches in all the Canary Islands.
+The name of the island of Fuerteventura consists of two Spanish words "fuerte" - reliable, strong, and "ventura" - happiness, luck.
+The island is smaller than Tenerife, but it has the largest beaches in all the Canary Islands.

-The island is more than 20 million years old, it is of volcanic origin and has a very unusual shape.
+The island is more than 20 million years old, it has a volcanic origin and a very unusual shape.
 The island's climate is characterized by rare rains and strong winds.
-Clouds do not gather over the island, which is explained by the rather low mountains, not exceeding 1 thousand m.
+Clouds do not gather over the island, which is explained by the rather low mountains, which do not exceed 1 thousand m.

 In fact, Fuerteventura is two islands connected by a narrow isthmus, on which the most beautiful sandy beach is located.
-In 2009, UNESCO declared the island a biosphere reserve, which made it possible to preserve nature in its original form.
-A huge number of Arreta turtles live here.
-A nursery has been created for them in the city of Morro Jable to preserve the species.
+In 2009, UNESCO declared the island a biosphere reserve, which allowed nature to be preserved in its original form.
+A huge number of arreta turtles live here.
+A nursery has been set up for them in the city of Morro Jable to preserve the species.
 Dolphins often swim quite close to the coast.

-The symbol of the island is the goat.
+The symbol of the island is considered to be a goat.
 The number of these animals significantly exceeds the population.
 Until 1956, the island's capital was called Puerto de Cabras, which means "Goat Port".
-Now this is Puerto del Rosario.
+Now it is Puerto del Rosario.

 Interesting places and facts

-Tourism began to actively develop in the 60s of the last century.
-From January to March, a colorful carnival is held on the island, in July the Day of San Buenaventura is celebrated, at the end of September - beginning of October there are festivals in honor of the Archangel Michael, in October a festival is held in honor of the Virgin Mary of the Rosary - fun and spectacular events take place almost all year round, creating a unique atmosphere of an eternal holiday that attracts tourists.
+Tourism began to develop actively in the 60s of the last century.
+From January to March, a colorful carnival is held on the island, San Buenaventura Day is celebrated in July, festivals in honor of Archangel Michael are held in late September and early October, and a festival in honor of the Virgin Mary of the Rosary is held in October.
+Fun and spectacular events take place almost all year round, creating a unique atmosphere of eternal celebration that attracts tourists.

 Fuerteventura has 150 beaches.
 Surfing, kitesurfing, diving, water skiing, sailing - attract a huge number of not only amateurs, but also professional athletes.
 The Windsurfing World Cup is held here every year.

-The ocean floor near the coast is dotted with tunnels, cracks between the rocks, and there are many mysterious underwater caves - just a paradise for diving lovers.
+The ocean floor near the coast is dotted with tunnels, cracks between the rocks, and many mysterious underwater caves are located here - just a paradise for diving enthusiasts.

 Picturesque nature surrounds the island.
-You can admire magnificent views from Mount Tindaya and when visiting Betancuria Park.
-Ferries and boats quickly transport those interested to other, no less colorful, islands of the archipelago.
-The island of Fuerteventura produces the famous majorero cheese, the taste of which has repeatedly won over the jury of the International Cheese Competition.
-The harmony of the majorero taste is created by sweet and sour notes.
+You can admire the magnificent views from Mount Tindaya and when visiting Betancourt Park.
+Ferries and speedboats quickly transport those who wish to other, no less colorful, islands of the archipelago.
+The famous Mahorero cheese is produced on the island of Fuerteventura, the taste of which has repeatedly conquered the jury of the International Cheese Competition.
+The harmony of the taste of "mahorero" is created by sweet and sour notes.

-Only on the island can you enjoy the taste of real mojo sauce, which has two varieties: green for fish, and red for meat.
-For lovers of attractions, a visit to the La Alcojida Museum will be remembered for a long time.
-On its territory there are 7 village houses, which are examples of local architectural styles.
-Toston Lighthouse is home to a fishing museum.
-The Salt Museum in Salinas del Carmen and the training center for flour millers in Tuineja introduce local traditional crafts.
+Only on the island can you enjoy the taste of real mojo sauce, which has two varieties: green is served for fish, and red is served for meat.
+For lovers of sightseeing, a visit to the La Alcohida Museum will be remembered for a long time.
+There are 7 village houses located on its territory, which are examples of local architectural styles.
+The Museum of Fishing is located at the Toston Lighthouse.
+The Salt Museum in Salinas del Carmen and the flour milling training Center in Tuineh introduce you to local traditional crafts.

-From the observation deck of Morro Veloz at night you can see the constellation Cassiopeia and admire the enchanting scattering of stars that shine especially brightly over the island.
-In the southern part there is a magnificent botanical garden, where exotic species of cacti and succulents are presented.
-The Coralleggio sand dunes park, located in the northern part, is considered an ideal place for windsurfing.
+From the observation deck of Morro Velos, you can see the constellation Cassiopeia at night and admire the enchanting scattering of stars that shine especially brightly over the island.
+In the southern part there is a magnificent botanical garden, where exotic species of cacti and succulents are represented.
+The Corallejo Sand Dune Park, located in the northern part, is considered an ideal place for windsurfing.

-The island of Fuerteventura was inhabited by majoreurs.
-In the 15th century the two kingdoms of the island were separated by a stone wall.
-They were called Mahorata and Handiya.
+The island of Fuerteventura was inhabited by Mahorers.
+In the XV century .
+The two kingdoms of the island were separated by a stone wall.
+They were called Mahorata and Khandiya.
 In 1405, the island was captured by Jean de Betancourt, who had declared himself king of the Canary Islands since 1402.
-He founded the city of Betancuria.
-He later transferred all his conquests to the Castilian king Enrique III and received the lifelong post of governor.
+He founded the city of Betancourt.
+He later transferred all his conquests to King Henrique III of Castile and was given the post of governor for life.

-The story goes that two priestesses persuaded the local kings to surrender and accept Christianity.
-Under the Spanish rulers, a considerable part of the majores were turned into slaves.
-Pope Pius II condemned this mistreatment of the indigenous population in 1462.
-During his lifetime, Betancourt handed over the reign to his nephew.
-Then power on the island passed to the Herrera-Perrasa family and was held by them for almost three hundred years.
+The story goes that two priestesses persuaded the local kings to surrender and convert to Christianity.
+Under the Spanish rulers, a considerable part of the Mahorers were turned into slaves.
+Pope Pius II in 1462 condemned such cruel treatment of the indigenous population.
+Betancourt handed over the board to his nephew during his lifetime.
+Then power on the island passed to the Herrera-Perras family and was held by them for almost three hundred years.

 Finally, in 1835, the feudal system was abolished.
 The territory of the island of Fuerteventura was divided into 6 administrative districts.